hyperledger/indy-hipe/committed_answer_protocol.md

 its valid responses.
 While this could always be displayed, some UIs may choose to only make it available on-demand, in a "More info..." kind of way.

-@timing.expires_time is optional
+~timing.expires_time is optional

-**"response_signature" field is optional.**
+### Invalid replies

-The responder may choose to not include a response.@sig.
-In this case the questioner must decide what to do when the response is empty or not valid.
+The responder may send an invalid, incomplete, or unsigned response.
+In this case the questioner must decide what to do.
 As with normal verbal communication, if the response is not understood the question can be asked again, maybe with increased emphasis.
 Or the questioner may determine the lack of a valid response is a response in and of itself.
 This depends on the parties involved and the question being asked.
 For example, in the exchange above, if the question times out or the answer is not "Yes, it's me" then Faber would probably choose to discontinue the phone call.

 ### Trust and Constraints